Kvėdarna

-Kvėdarna is a town in Šilalė district municipality, Tauragė County, Lithuania.
+Kvėdarna (Yiddish: כװידאן) is a town in Šilalė district municipality, Tauragė County, Lithuania.
 According to the 2011 census, the town has a population of 1,597 people.

-The etymology of the name is unknown, there are klose to none similar words in Lithuanian.
+The etymology of the name is unknown, there are close to no similar words in Lithuanian.
 The only guess is the name of the river "Kvėdainale" and the hypothetical shift 'i' -> 'r'.

 History

-Before World War II, the local Jewish population represent 30% of the total population.
+Before World War II, the local Jewish population represented 30% of the total population.
 During the war, Jews were massacred in a mass execution and others deported in labor camps.